gecko0307/dagon/doc/Localization.md

 # Localization

-Dagon provides a simple mechanism to localize applications: instead of printing strings directly, get a translation to the current language using `Application.translation.get` function:
+Dagon provides a simple mechanism to localize text in application.
+Instead of printing strings directly, get a translation to the current language using `Application.translation.get` function:

 ```d
 string textForOutput = app.translation.get("HelloWorld");